Features

 CSV export

 Export records when you need a spreadsheet backup, want to review your history elsewhere, or need to preserve data outside the app.
+Timeline can also show when a CSV history was exported, so sharing and export actions do not disappear from context.

 Main use cases